openstack/loci/README.md

   * [Neutron](https://github.com/openstack/loci-neutron)
   * [Nova](https://github.com/openstack/loci-nova)

-Images are built in the Docker Hub automatically on each commit to LOCI as on every commit to the backing service.
+Images are built in the Docker Hub automatically on each commit to LOCI and also on every commit to the service itself.
 Using Keystone as an example, if openstack/keystone or openstack/loci-keystone merges a commit then a new image is built to provide a continuously updated set of images based on a number of distributions.
 Additionally, individual repos may be used to build images for